GitbookIO/gitbook/docs/plugins/api.md

 # Context and APIs

-GitBooks provides different APIs and contexts to plugins.
-These APIs can vary according to the GitBook version being used, your plugin should specify the `engines.gitbook` field in `package.json` accordingly.
+{{ book.GB }} provides different APIs and contexts to plugins.
+These APIs can vary according to the {{ book.GB }} version, so your plugin should specify the `engines.gitbook` field in `package.json` accordingly.

 #### Book instance

-The `Book` class is the central point of GitBook, it centralize all access read methods.
+The `Book` class is the main point of {{ book.GB }}, it centralizes all access read methods.
 This class is defined in [book.js](https://github.com/GitbookIO/gitbook/blob/master/book.js).

 ```js
 // Read configuration from book.json